AudriusButkevicius/hotsdraft-overlay/README.md

 # hotsdraft-overlay
-A small application that does computer vision based draft detection, queries hotsdraft.com for best picks/bans, and draws overlay with results.
+A small application that does computer vision based draft detection, queries [hotsdraft.com](http://hotsdraft.com) for best picks/bans, and draws overlay with results.

 ![Example](./example.png)

 Sadly this has only been tested on 4k resolution, but in theory should work on a smaller resolution as well.
+Font sizes might need adjusting.

 #### Pre-requisites